pardot/api-docs/docs/index.md

 # Official Pardot API Documentation

-> **IMPORTANT: Support for passing credentials via querystring is deprecated and will be forbidden in a future version of the API.
+> **IMPORTANT: Support for passing credentials via querystring is deprecated and will return an error response.
 Please update your API client as soon as possible.**
 >
 > Refer to the [Using the API > Request Format](#using-the-api) section below for further details.